mshrekhar/Roboracer-Final-Project/README.md

 ## Technical Approach

 The pipeline is built around a clean separation of concerns: map first, plan once, then race.
-This avoids the chicken-and-egg problem of needing a map to plan and needing to drive to build a map, by using a low-level reactive controller (wall following) that requires no map at all for the first lap.
+This avoids the problem of needing a map to plan and needing to drive to build a map, by using a reactive controller (wall following) that requires no map at all for the first lap.

 The five main components are:

 - **Wall Following** — a right-wall PID controller that safely drives the car around any closed track using only LiDAR, with no prior knowledge of the layout.
 Used exclusively during lap 1 to collect sensor data for SLAM.
-- **SLAM** — `slam_toolbox` builds a 2-D occupancy grid in real time from LiDAR scans.
-The map is finalized and saved automatically when the lap completes.
+- **SLAM** — CHANGE
 - **Centerline Extraction** — a geometry pipeline that processes the occupancy grid using a Euclidean distance transform and skeletonization to find the track centerline, prunes noise, fits a periodic B-spline, and outputs evenly spaced waypoints with headings.
-- **Particle Filter** — localizes the car on the saved map for all subsequent laps using a Monte Carlo approach over LiDAR scan likelihoods.
+- **Particle Filter** — CHANGE
 - **Pure Pursuit** — a geometric controller that tracks the extracted waypoints by computing the steering angle to a lookahead point on the path, with speed scheduled by curvature.

 These components are chained together automatically by `final.sh`, with a ~20 s downtime between the mapping and racing phases for planning and localization to initialize.